-Dr. Rachel Smith, assistant professor in Appalachian State University’s Department of Physics and Astronomy, which is housed in the College of Arts and Sciences, is one of nine scientists looking for answers to these big questions in “The Most Unknown,” a new feature-length documentary from VICE Media’s science and technology channel, Motherboard.
+Dr. Rachel Smith, Adjunct Professor at UNC, Associate Professor at Appalachian State, Head of the Astronomy and Astrophysics Research Lab, and Curator of Meteorites at the NC Museum of Natural Sciences is one of nine scientists looking for answers to these big questions in “The Most Unknown,” a new feature-length documentary from VICE Media’s science and technology channel, Motherboard.

 Beginning deep underground in the Frasassi Caves in Italy, the film follows nine scientists around the globe as they explore new fields and visit new places.
 The scientists met with each other to discuss their work and how their respective fields may overlap.

 Smith met with Dr. Luke McKay, a postdoctoral research fellow at Montana State University who studies primitive microbial processes in Yellowstone National Park, and Dr. Victoria Orphan, the James Irvine Professor of Environmental Science and Geobiology at the California Institute of Technology (Caltech).
 McKay joined Smith on an observation trip to the W.M.
 Keck Observatory, which is located atop Mauna Kea on the Big Island of Hawaii.
 Smith then went to Costa Rica to accompany Orphan in research involving methane seeps using a deep-submergence vehicle named Alvin.